ysrinria/MiRA/README.md

 - [MMEW](https://github.com/benxianyeteam/MMEW-Dataset)

 The original datasets should be downloaded from their respective official websites due to their licensing policies. <br>
-We provide the **metadata CSV files** (in [datasets/dataSpecCSV_combined](datasets/dataSpecCSV_combined)) used in our experiments, containing dataset-specific information required for training and evaluation.
+We provide the **metadata CSV files** (in [`datasets/dataSpecCSV_combined/`](datasets/dataSpecCSV_combined)) used in our experiments, containing dataset-specific information required for training and evaluation.

+For convenience, we also provide a **sample directory structure** (one example path per dataset) illustrating the expected organization of the downloaded datasets.
+See the example directory layouts under [`datasets/`](datasets/).

 ## Environment